nayeonk/itpwebdev/notes-and-assignments/assignments/499/environment-setup.md

 __Windows__

-Download the latest PHP executable http://windows.php.net/download/.
-See the TA for instructions.
+Download the latest PHP executable http://windows.php.net/download/ and see documentation.

 #### Option 3

 The following are 1-click installs to have php, apache, and mysql installed locally on your machine.

-MAMP (mac), WAMP (windows), XAMPP (cross platform)
+MAMP (mac), XAMPP (windows and mac), WAMP (windows).

 ### 3. MySQL Database